Danny Sugerman: Early life

 Sugerman grew up in Beverly Hills.
 His family’s neighbors were Fred Astaire, Steve McQueen and Raquel Welch.
 At eleven, his Jewish-American parents divorced and his mother Harriet moved Danny and his siblings to Westchester, Los Angeles where she lived with a patent attorney who was a harsh disciplinarian.
 Danny attended Westchester High School in Los Angeles, where he regularly authored articles about The Doors in the student newspaper.
 He attended summer camp near Lakeshore City, California with Todd Fisher, Steven Crane Jr. and sons of golfer Ken Venturi and Don Knotts.
 Danny graduated from Westchester High School in 1972.

 Career

 He began working with the Doors when he was 12 years old, answering their fan mail.
 At age 17 he replaced the Doors' original manager, Bill Siddons, following the death of Morrison in July 1971.

+In fall 1973, Danny started a Rock and Roll fanzine, called "Heavy Metal Digest" (dedicated to Jim Morrison), which lasted three issues (through winter 1974), and featured musings of, interviews with, and album and concert reviews of artists including The Rolling Stones, Alice Cooper, John Lennon, and Iggy Pop.
+Among the fanzine's "Heavy Metal Kidz" contributors (as noted in its first issue in September 1973) was a teen-aged Cameron Crowe.

 He later went on to manage Ray Manzarek's solo career and first album.
 He was also Iggy Pop's manager for a period, and produced his song "Repo Man", before they both ended up in mental hospitals suffering from drug and alcohol addiction.
 It was during this time that he was also manager for the L.A based glam/punk band, The Joneses, whose founder and lead singer, Jeff Drake, supplied them with high quality heroin.

 He also wrote Appetite For Destruction: The Days of Guns N' Roses in 1991.